lgeurts/lgeurts.github.io/about.md

 I am a self-employed DevOps and Cloud Platforms Engineer, living in the central north of France.
 In a former life I was a Microsoft PFE, T3 Escalation Engineer at Dell, Support Escalation Engineer at HP, and and... the list goes on up to 1995.

 Learned a lot and met amazingly talented people  of which I can call some a close friend.
-But I also discovered I was well on my way to becoming a complete basket case (idiom: a very nervous person, going cuckoo :)).
+But I also discovered I was well on my way to becoming a complete basket case (popluar idioms: a very nervous person, going cuckoo).
 So I jumped into the deep, switched from  a steady job to the uncertainty as a one-man show, and am loving every minute of it.

 What else?
 I am interested in 'too' many things, ranging from science to history, philosophy, Ruby on Rails, AWS, Linux, Windows Server, ETW tracing, kendo and kenjutsu, gaming, traveling planet earth, foreign languages, and many more.